googlecolab/colab-vscode/src/jupyter/client/README.md

 ## `api.yaml`

 This is the spec file a Colab kernel exposes.
 It can be queried for on any Colab server (provided you've supplied the necessary credentials) at /api/spec.yaml.
+The one submitted has been converted to Open API 3 since the Jupyter Contents API returns _one of_ a few types for the `contents` property on the `Contents` model. `oneOf` is not available in _Swagger 2_.
+Rather than do a bunch of type hackery or post-generation mutations, we converted the spec automatically with https://converter.swagger.io/.

-The submitted file is a pure copy of that returned from a Colab server, with a single modification: `paths:/api/contents/{path}:patch:parameters:name` was changed from `path` to `rename` to resolve the conflict with the URL `path`.
+In addition to the automatic conversion, a single modification was made: `paths:/api/contents/{path}:patch:parameters:name` was changed from `path` to `rename` to resolve the conflict with the URL `path`.
 Without this change, the generated client will drop the POST payload needed when calling the endpoint.

 ## `@openapitools/openapi-generator-cli`